 When comparing covered calls returns to dividend yields, an investor has to wonder: Is Dividend Investing Worth It?
 Selling covered calls on dividends can result in both dividends as well as call option income, however.

 Average Return Selling Covered Calls

 At this point, you’re probably wondering if 3.45% is a typical covered call return.
-The average return selling covered calls is impossible to say since every covered call investor will choose different securities and methods.
+The average return selling covered calls is impossible to say since every covered call investor will choose different securities and covered call strategies.

-Also, higher perceived risk for a stock or ETF allows covered call investors to generate higher income since the call options have higher premiums from the higher perceived risk.
+The higher perceived risk for a stock or ETF allows covered call investors to generate higher investment income since the call options have higher premiums from the higher implied volatility.

 Covered Calls Work Best in Bull Markets

 It’s important to assess overall stock market risk as explained in my post How to Know If Stocks Will Go Up before making any stock investment, including those for selling covered calls.

 As you can see from the covered call example above, covered calls work best in sideways or rising stock markets.
 This is because they either get exercised every month or you can sell another call option with a strike near your cost in sideways or rising stock markets.